namednil/BOWser/README.md

 | Overnight: recipes          | 0.704    |
 | Overnight: recipes (German) | 0.479    |

-Tried with varying activation functions (tanh or relu).
+Experiments were run with varying activation functions (tanh or relu).
 With more feature engineering, slightly better results are to be expected.

 It makes sense that BOWser's performance is not so high on geoquery because it tends to be more compositional.
 ## Datasets and literature